JUGEND für Europa is the National Agency (Germany) for the EU programmes Erasmus+ Youth and European Solidarity Corps.

 Our activities include:

 SALTO (Support for Advanced Learning & Training Opportunities) coordinates training measures that are offered by the network of National Agencies.
 It also designs special training courses that aim to raise the quality of projects under the Youth in Action programme and supports the National Agencies in implementing measures in priority areas and providing support to their partner regions.

-In late 2005 the European Commission commissioned us in our capacity as a SALTO Centre to develop the Youthpass scheme, a documentation and certification system for all non-formal and informal learning achievements gained under the Erasmus+ Youth in Action programme.
+In late 2005 the European Commission commissioned us in our capacity as a SALTO Centre to develop the Youthpass scheme, a documentation and certification system for all non-formal and informal learning achievements gained under the Erasmus+ Youth programme.